 However, a lack of hypocretin isn’t found in all instances of narcolepsy.
 In these cases, the cause is generally unclear.

 The exact cause of IH is currently unknown.
-It may be due to the overproduction of a small molecule that enhances the activity of gamma aminobutyric acid, or GABA, receptors, which are receptors in the brain associated with promoting sleep.
+It may be due to the overproduction of a small molecule that enhances the activity of gamma aminobutyric acid (GABA) receptors in the brain associated with promoting restful sleep.

 It’s also possible that genetics may contribute to the development of IH.
 About